apache/tvm/docs/langref/relay/intro.rst

 to parameters in the machine learning.

 When the type information is omitted we will attempt to infer a most general type for the users.
-This property is known as generalization, for a definition without explicit annotations, we will attempt to assign the most general type.
+This property is known as generalization: for a definition without explicit annotations, we will attempt to assign the most general type.
 When the return type is omitted we will infer the return type based on the text of the program.

-Finally we can directly construct type polymorphic definitions by writing down a set of type parameters for a definition.
+Finally we can directly construct type-polymorphic definitions by writing down a set of type parameters for a definition.
 To define a polymorphic identity function, the function which just returns its argument as so.
 ::